neutronx36/low-battery-alert-notifier-python/README.md

 4. Push to the branch (`git push origin feature/NewFeature`).
 5. Open a pull request.

 ## Your contributions will be greatly appreciated!
-Together, we can make the Weather Notification App even better! 🌟
+Together, we can make the Battery Alert Notification App even better! 🌟

 Feel free to customize and enhance the script according to your needs!